woodser/monero-ts/README.md

 In addition, this project conforms to an [API specification](https://github.com/monero-ecosystem/monero-java/blob/master/monero-spec.pdf) intended to be intuitive, robust, and for long-term use in the Monero project.

-This library may be used to build Monero-related GUI applications, libraries in other languages (e.g. [monero-java](https://github.com/monero-ecosystem/monero-java-rpc)), or a compliant REST/JSON-RPC API.
+This library may be used to build Monero-related applications, such as GUIs, libraries in other languages (e.g. [monero-java](https://github.com/monero-ecosystem/monero-java-rpc)), or a compliant REST/JSON-RPC API.

 ## Main Features

-- Manage a Monero wallet
+- Manage Monero wallets which connect to a daemon
-- Object-oriented model with rigorous focus on ease-of-use
 - Query wallet transactions, transfers, and outputs by their many attributes
 - Receive notifications as a wallet is synchronized, when blocks are added to the chain, or when the wallet sends or receives transfers